Stephanie Armstrong

 Over a number of years, Stephanie has supported students and their teachers, either as a guest lecturer, teacher, a friend or a mentor across a number of schools in Victoria, Ceduna Area School (SA) and within the Western Australian Education System (Kimberley and Pilbara).

 In 2019 she was the first Aboriginal Level 3 Manager within a school context in WA.
-She hoped that the stepping back into a school ground would provide insights, courage and humility to create space for young First Nation students’ voice to lead and transform an education system which has been challenged by many First Nation educators for decades.
+She hoped that the stepping back into a school ground would provide insights, courage and humility to create space for young Aboriginal and Torres Strait Islander students’ voice to lead and transform an education system which has been challenged by many Aboriginal and Torres Strait Islander educators for decades.

 Stephanie Armstrong 2014